tianzhi0549/FCOS/README.md

 ## Updates
 ### 11 September 2019
-   - New models are released.
+   - New models with much improved performance are released.
 The best model achieves **49%** in AP on COCO test-dev with multi-scale testing.

 ### 8 August 2019
    - FCOS with VoVNet backbones is available at [VoVNet-FCOS](https://github.com/vov-net/VoVNet-FCOS).